Swirrl/table2qb/README.md

 Each codelist CSV file should have the following columns:

 - `Label` - a code from the codelist, there should be one row per code
-- `Notation` - a slug of `Label`, e.g. `3 Mineral Fuels` becomes `3-mineral-fuels`
+- `Notation` - every item in the codelist must have a different value for notation.
+It will be used in the creation of the URI for this item, so should only contain URI-compatible characters (no spaces).
+A common option is to make a slug of the label,  e.g. `3 Mineral Fuels` becomes `3-mineral-fuels`, or to use a pre-existing set of alpha-numeric codes.
-- `Parent Notation` - a slug of the parent code for the given code value
+- `Parent Notation` - optional: to support hierarchical codelists, if this item has a skos:broader relationship to one of the other items in the codelist, then include the notation of the parent item in this column.

 ## Configuration

 The table2qb pipeline is configured with a CSV file (e.g. `columns.csv`) describing the components it can expect to find in the observation data file.
 The location of this file is specified with the `--column-config` parameter.

-The CSV file should have the following columns:
+This CSV file should have the following columns:

-- `title` - a human readable title that will be provided in the (first) header row of the input
+- `title` - a human readable title for a component, that is used as a column header in the observations input file.
+Each row of the configuration file (and hence each column of an observations file) must have a different title.
-- `name` - a machine-readable identifier used in uri templates
+- `name` - a machine-readable identifier used in uri templates.
+Each row of the configuration file (and hence each column of an observations file) must have a different title.
-- `component_attachment` - how the component in the column should be attached to the Data Structure Definition (i.e. one of `qb:dimension`, `qb:attribute`, `qb:measure` or nil)
+- `component_attachment` - how the component defined by this row of the configuration file should be attached to the Data Structure Definition (i.e. one of `qb:dimension`, `qb:attribute`, `qb:measure` or nil if the configuration file row is defining the value of the observation).
-- `property_template` - the predicate used to attach the (cell) values to the observations
+- `property_template` - the predicate used to attach the (cell) values to the observations.
+This can either be a full URI, or it can be a URI template, where the `name` of any item in the configuration file can be inserted inside {} to indicate which column of the pipeline input file should be used to provide a value.
 - `value_template` - the URI template applied to the cell values.
 The argument inside the {} should match the corresponding value of the `name` column.
 - `datatype` - how the cell value should be parsed (typically `string` for everything except the value column which will be `number`)
-- `value-transformation` - possible values here are: `slugize`, `unitize` or blank. `slugize` converts column values into URI components, e.g. `(slugize "Some column value")` is `some-column-value`. `unitize` works similar to `slugize` and in addition also translates literal `£` into `GBP`, e.g. `(unitize "£ 100")` is `gpb-100`.
+- `value-transformation` - possible values here are: `slugize`, `unitize` or blank. `slugize` converts column values into URI components, e.g. `(slugize "Some column value")` is `some-column-value`. `unitize` works similarly to `slugize` and in addition also translates literal `£` into `GBP`, e.g. `(unitize "£ 100")` is `gpb-100`.
+Other unit-related special cases will be added to `unitize` in future.

-The configuration file should contain one row per component, as well as one row per each unique value of the `Measure Type` dimension (as above).
+The configuration file should contain one row for each dimension, measure and attribute used in any input file.

 ## Example